Goldorion/Spigot-Generator-MCreator/PROCEDURES.md

 - Is the player's time relative to the server's time
 - Is the player using the Riptide enchantment
 - Is the living entity swimming
+- Send title and subtitle to the player
 - Set difficulty
 - Set entity invulnerable

+**Global triggers:**
+- Block break
+- Player log in